schoeke/proxmox_backup_transfer_scripts/README.md

 # Proxmox Backup Transfer System

-This project was created by me manually writing first versions of `service_psql_backups.sh` and `copyi_backups.sh`.
+This project was created by me manually writing first versions of `service_psql_backups.sh` and `copy_backups.sh`.
 It was then iteratively extended and improved with Claude.ai's Claude 3 Haiku and Claude 3.5 Sonnet.

 The original idea was based on https://blog.vovando.dev/2017/04/11/encrypted-postgres-backups/.